kekePower/zpi/README.md

 zrep is a powerful and user-friendly package manager for the Zsh shell.
 It allows you to easily install, manage, and share Zsh packages, such as plugins, themes, and scripts, directly from a central repository.

+## What is it?

+`zrep` in and of itself is the command line tool that you use to install and manage scripts that are placed in `$fpath` used by Zsh.
+The packages are available on [the zrep website](https://zrep.kekepower.com) where you can, if you want to share your own scripts, register for an account.
+By sharing your scripts with the community, you are probably making somebody's day easier.

+You can read more in the Wiki.

 ## Key Features

 - **Easy Installation**: zrep simplifies the process of installing Zsh packages.
 With a single command, you can install packages from the zrep repository.